jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Look at the example programs

-There are [several example programs](https://github.com/jmcnamara/XlsxWriter/tree/master/examples) in the distribution.
+There are [many example programs](https://github.com/jmcnamara/XlsxWriter/tree/master/examples) in the distribution.
 Try to identify an example program that corresponds to your query and adapt it to use as a bug report.

 ### Pointers for submitting a bug report